 Every season has its spices.
-In many ancient traditions “Earth’s medicine” has been used to counteract or enhance what’s happening in the environment.
+In many ancient traditions spices have been used to counteract or enhance what’s happening in the environment.
 In the summer, we crave coolness and in the winter, heat.
 While we can do all we’d like to make that happen in the external world (with clothing and air conditioners/heaters) we can do the same for our insides with winter spices and herbs.

 Winter spices are grounding, earthy and hot.
-When the cool winds stir, a hot cup of cider or hot toddy can heat us up and bring our bodies back down to earth.
-Not only do these spices change our state, they also add to our well-being.
-Spices are packed with nutrients and little phyto-chemicals that aid our health in many ways.
+When the cool winds stir, a hot cup of cider or a hot toddy can warm us from the inside out.
+Winter spices are packed with nutrients and little phyto-chemicals that aid our health in many ways.
 They taste good and are good for you, so load ‘em up this holiday season.

 Here’s a list of winter spices and what they can do for you this chilly time of year.
 Add them into your food routine for a zap of power and pizzazz.

-Ginger is often known as a “universal medicine” because of its amazing healing properties.
+Ginger is often referred to as a “universal medicine” because of its multiple beneficial properties.
 It supports circulation through vasodilation, which gives you a feeling of warmth after you consume it.
-Because of its heating quality, ginger also helps with expectoration: getting mucous up and out of where it should be.
-We also love ginger as a stomach aid — eating it before a meal to speed up the digestive process or sucking on a frozen piece for motion sickness.
+Because of its heating quality, ginger also helps with expectoration: loosening mucus and making it easier to breathe.
+Ginger has long been used as a stomach aid — eating it before a meal can speed up the digestive process and ease the effects of motion sickness.

 Ginger is a popular herb for baked goods, jams and candies.
-Many of us link the herb to gingerbread and gingersnaps at the holidays.
-But there’s so much more you can do with this zippy spice.
+Many of us link the herb to gingerbread and gingersnaps, but there’s so much more you can do with this zippy spice.
 Just check out these ginger-based recipes.

 Cinnamon is one of the most well-known and popular winter spices.
 Like ginger, it’s fantastic for building an internal fire.
-It enkindles digestion, supports circulation and helps with expectoration.
-Cinnamon is great for clearing out your head and chest, and it also eliminates natural toxins from your GI tract.
+It is a digestive aid, supports circulation and helps with expectoration.
+Cinnamon is great for clearing out your head and chest.
 It’s antibacterial, too, which will help create a healthy balance of microbes inside and out.

 These tiny winter spices pack a punch.
 Cloves are a known diaphoretic, which means they help induce sweating by opening up the blood vessels close to the skin.
 Why is that a good thing?
-In the winter months, your body brings its heat back to the core of your body.
+In the winter months, your body conserves its heat at the core of your body.
 Ingesting cloves means that the heat gets better circulated back out to your fingers and toes.
-Cloves are also strongly antibacterial, and in many countries you’ll find its essential oil in oral products to keep teeth healthy and breath fresh.
+Cloves are also antibacterial, and in many countries you’ll find its essential oil in oral products to keep teeth healthy and breath fresh.

 Cloves are often an accent taste to other herbs.
-Because of its pungent punch, we like to pair it with tastes like ginger, cinnamon and cardamom.
+Because of their pungent punch, we like to pair it with flavors like ginger, cinnamon and cardamom.
 Here are just a few recipes where clove contributes.

-This aromatic herb is great for improving digestion, aiding in sleep and killing pain.
-Mix a pinch or two with warm milk for a great night’s sleep or apply to a toothache to soothe the pain.
-Nutmeg works its wonders through antibacterial and nervine properties that kill bacteria and soothe the nervous system.
+This aromatic herb is great for helping to improve digestion and aiding in sleep.
+Mix a pinch or two with warm milk for a great night’s sleep.
+Nutmeg is thought to work its wonders through antibacterial and nervine properties that kill bacteria and soothe the nervous system.